Natural disaster assistance – Contacts for primary producers

 From drought to flood, fire to plague, Australian farmers and their communities are no strangers to natural disasters.

-Don’t forget to check your state or Territory government website for any assistance they may be providing.
+Don’t forget to check your state or territory government website for any assistance they may be providing.
+For example, the Queensland government provides freight subsidies for disaster affected primary producers.

 Elders - here for you